Belvedere Torso: History after rediscovery

 The statue is documented in the collection of Cardinal Prospero Colonna at his family's palazzo in Monte Cavallo, Rome from 1433, not because it elicited admiration, but because the antiquarian epigrapher Ciriaco d'Ancona (or someone in his immediate circle) made note of its inscription.
 Around 1500 it was in the possession of the sculptor Andrea Bregno.
 It was still in the Palazzo Colonna during the sack of Rome in 1527, when it suffered some mutilation.
 Between 1530 and 1536, the sculpture was acquired by the pope.
 How it entered the Vatican collections is uncertain, but by the mid-16th century it was installed in the Cortile del Belvedere, where it joined the Apollo Belvedere and other famous Roman sculptures.
 "The Laocoön took two months from unearthing to Belvedere canonization," Leonard Barkan observed, "the Torso took a hundred years."

 The contorted pose and musculature of the torso were highly influential on Renaissance, Mannerist, and Baroque artists, including Michelangelo and Raphael, and it served as a catalyst of the classical revival.
 Michelangelo's admiration of the Torso was widely known in his lifetime, to the extent that the Torso gained the sobriquet, "The School of Michelangelo".
 Legend has it that Pope Julius II requested that Michelangelo complete the statue fragment with arms, legs and a face.
 He respectfully declined, stating that it was too beautiful to be altered, and instead used it as the inspiration for several of the figures on the Sistine Chapel ceiling, including the Sibyls and Prophets along the borders, and both the risen Christ and St. Bartholomew in The Last Judgement.
 Early drawings of the Torso were made by Amico Aspertini, c.
 1500–1503, by Martin van Heemskerck, c.
 1532–1536, by Hendrick Goltzius, c.
 1590; the Belvedere Torso entered the visual repertory of connoisseurs and artists unable to go to Rome through the engraving of it by Giovanni Antonio da Brescia, c.
 1515.
 The Belvedere Torso remains one of the few ancient sculptures admired in the 17th and 18th centuries whose reputation has not suffered in modern times.

 Several small bronze reductions of it were made during the 16th century, often restoring it as a seated Hercules.

-The Belvedere Torso visited the British Museum for their 2015 exhibition on the human body in ancient Greek art.
+The Belvedere Torso visited the British Museum for its 2015 exhibition on the human body in ancient Greek art.